anjolinea/IMDb_Database_Project/README.md

 ### Overview
 Our app is called Cinemate: a mix between Netflix and Spotify!
 We wanted to add a social aspect to tracking movies we've watched.
 Currently, the app supports the following features:
+- login/signup/update uder information
 - a case sensitive search by movie title, genre, and actor.
+- recommendations of new movies to watch
 - recommendations of movies to rewatch
+- recommendations of movies based on movies you've liked
 - recommendations of movies based on your genre/actor likes
 - recommendations of movies based on you and one of your friends' combined tastes
 - see your connections based on people you follow, like LinkedIn's connections